Find Affordable College Courses

 11 Yearly Graduations

 The 12th most popular school in the country for behavioral science majors who are seeking their master's degree is San Francisco State University.
+Roughly 27,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to behavioral science majors at SFSU.
-Of these students, 100% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 11 people received their master's degree in behavioral science from SFSU.
+Of these students, 86% were women and 29% were members of underrepresented racial-ethnic groups.
+Data shows that SFSU graduates that hold this degree go on to make a median salary of $68,425.

 #13